mc-imperial/libgdx-get-image/README.md

 * resolution: (width, height) [of the display, as floats]
 * injectionSwitch (0.0f, 1.0f)

-The location of the uniforms is checked and the value is set on every frame, which is unnecessary.
+The location of the uniforms is checked and the values are set on every frame, which is unnecessary.

 The rectangle is rendered using `glDrawElements` and `GL_TRIANGLES`.